fusion-energy/neutronics-workshop/README.md

 - Try assigning the eurofer material to the first wall.

 - Try adding a centre column with a 100cm radius.
-This would be cut at the top and bottom by the firstwall
+This would be cut at the top and bottom by a sphere surface

 - Try creating a material from pure copper and assign it to the centre column.